LupaDevStudio/LupaDevStudio/README.md

 ## To contact us 📫

-If you want to contact us to report a bug or to propose us some ideas, use our email adress [lupa.dev.studio@gmail.com](lupa.dev.studio@gmail.com).
+If you want to contact us to report a bug or to propose us some ideas, use our email adress: [lupa.dev.studio@gmail.com](lupa.dev.studio@gmail.com)